Ki Federation of Great Britain

 Mind Body Coordination

-Mind Body Coordination, and it's relationship to self-defence, are explored in this article on Ki Aikido.
+Mind Body Coordination, and its relationship to self-defence, are explored in this article on Ki Aikido.
 This is the third in a series written by Sensei Williams in 1990.

 Mind Body Coordination